 Hunter picked me...
 I was young, in my senior year of High School, and having to deal with a pregnant ex-girlfriend at 17 was no picnic either, considering I found out after we went our sepearte ways.

 Mentally I tried my damndest to prepare, and did a decent job of changing I must admit.
-I never got to know him because he died at two days old.
-His mother never went to any of her scheduled appointments, so the infection that she ended up with took him after two baby-holding days.
+I never got to know him because he died right after birth.
+His mother and I had drifted apart, so I'm not sure what happened, but I heard that an infection that she ended up with took him.

 I knew that he would still come to me...
 I knew it in my heart.
 I even wrote a poem when I was 19 that stated this, which (I will paste into the end of this blog).
 The person whom he wanted to be his mother was all wrong.
 He waited until the right "mom" came along and he arrived promptly.